22 Self-Sabotaging Behaviors That Lead To Entrepreneurial Extinctions

 - Isolating yourself: Because teamwork makes the dream work.
 You literally have a better chance of winning the lottery than you do launching and scaling a business by yourself.
 If you are going to isolate yourself, you might as well start buying your lottery tickets now.

-- Close-minded towards new business practices: With more competition and technology than ever before, what worked for your business last year may already be sub-standard 5 time over.
+- Close-minded towards new business practices: With more competition and technology than ever before, what worked for your business last year may already be sub-standard 5 times over.
 So, if you aren’t open to change, your business will go the way of the dinosaurs.

-- Don’t like to apply new learnings to your business: It’s one thing to be open minded toward new business practices and ideas.
+- Don’t like to apply new learnings to your business: It’s one thing to be open-minded toward new business practices and ideas.
 It’s another to actually take action and apply them to your business.

 - Don’t quickly test things out and kill it if it doesn’t work: Don’t have an obsessive relationship with new business practices and ideas.
 If it improves your business, great.
 If not or once it stops, have the awareness to identify that fact and discard it like you would a stale piece of gum.